 1 A more complete and accurate estimate of pregnancies based on outcomes would include: (1) births; (2) fetal deaths (stillbirths); (3) induced abortions; and (4) spontaneous abortions (miscarriages).
-However, fetal deaths occur in less than one percent of all pregnancies and are relatively constant in relation to births (see the Fetal and Infant Mortality chapter in Volume 2) and the number of miscarriages which occur is not available in vital records (perhaps 10 percent of all pregnancies).
-Thus, a measure which excludes these outcomes provides an adequate indicator of the number of pregnancies.
+However, fetal deaths occur in less than one percent of all pregnancies and are relatively constant in relation to births (see the Fetal and Infant Mortality chapter in Volume 2) and the number of miscarriages which occur is not available in vital records.
+Nevertheless, a measure which excludes these outcomes provides an adequate indicator of the number of pregnancies.